The Registered Education Savings Plan & University Expenses Page

 - My own retrospective on this topic with University Cost How Much ?
 There were some things I hadn’t thought about.

 - If you need more proof here is an Example of What $350 Looks like, at University.

 - University Costs : The Cost of University in Canada you may think that we are not as bad as our friends down south, but the cost of University in Canada is not cheap.

 - Look at your tuition statement and look at the MANY fees added on by the University, how many do you HAVE to pay, and how many are optional?
 The Business of University Fees is a nasty one.

 Extraction of RESP Funds

-After you have diligently put money into your RESP accounts, you might think extracting it might be a straight-forward process (but then you might be wrong).
-The first year of taking money out was simple, then the Government started asking for PROOF that your child was in school before allowing folks to take money out of the RESP accounts.
+After diligently putting money into your RESP accounts, you might think extracting it might be a straightforward process (but then you might be wrong).
+The first year of taking money out was simple.
+Then the Government started asking for PROOF that your child was in school before allowing folks to take money out of the RESP accounts.

 - Every year you go through the same things so setting up the Tuition Circle every August might be worthwhile for you too, just to make sure both student and parent know their “duties” for the coming school year.